 Considering the length of your mortgage term

 While you would typically expect to repay your mortgage over a given period of time, for example 25 years, in some circumstances it could be more appropriate for you to take a shorter term, or a longer one.

 A shorter term may mean your payments are higher but could substantially reduce the amount of interest you pay on the loan overall.

-A longer term would enable you to reduce your monthly payments, but increase the amount of interest paid overall.
+A longer term would enable you to reduce your monthly payments, but would increase the amount of interest paid overall.
 However, you should consider the length of term in relation to your retirement, when your income is likely to reduce.
 This may impact on the term of mortgage available to you and we will need to check the level of income you are likely to receive in retirement if the term extends into retirement.